-A temporary injury or acute medical condition does not necessarily qualify as a disability under the 1990 Americans with Disabilities Act; however, the severity and duration of the temporary injury, medical, or psychological/emotional condition will be taken into consideration.
+A temporary injury or acute medical condition does not necessarily qualify as a disability under the Americans with Disabilities Act (ADA); however, the severity and duration of the temporary injury, medical, or psychological/emotional condition will be taken into consideration.
 D2A2 will make every effort to accommodate temporary disabilities when possible.

 The following guidelines will provide information about services and resources that D2A2 and the university can provide for a student with a temporary disability.
 Some common examples of temporary disabilities addressed by these guidelines include broken extremities, hand injuries, torn ligaments, etc.

-Documentation will be accepted from a certified, licensed, or professional person whose training is commonly accepted for establishing a specific diagnosis.
-The documentation must be on official letterhead and include the following: a statement that classifies the individual as disabled; onset, nature, duration, and severity of disability; any adverse side effects caused by medication; recommended assistance to accommodate the individual’s disability; and a signature from the diagnosing professional.
-The documentation must be recent enough to describe how the disability affects the individual currently.
+Documentation will be accepted from a certified, licensed, or professional health care person whose training is commonly accepted for establishing a specific diagnosis.
+The documentation must be on official letterhead and include the following: a statement that classifies the individual's diagnosis; onset, nature, duration, and severity of the temporary disability; any adverse side effects caused by medication; recommended assistance to accommodate the individual’s temporary disability; and a signature from the diagnosing professional.
+The documentation must be recent enough to describe how the disability currently affects the individual.
 This process will assist D2A2 in establishing appropriate accommodations.
-Accommodations for a temporary disability are approved for one semester or less and will be determined after a review of the documentation.
+Accommodations for a temporary disability are usually approved for one semester or less and will be determined after a review of the documentation.

 Examples of accommodations that may be available for a temporary arm, hand, or upper extremity injury include:

-If needed, exams can be scheduled with D2A2 and administered with approved accommodations.
+If needed, exams can be scheduled with the D2A2 office and administered with approved accommodations.

 D2A2 and the university do not provide personal assistance in the form of building-to-building transportation or in getting to and from classes, including the transport of books or other personal items.
-D2A2 does offer the short-term temporary loan of either an electric or manual wheelchair (when available, on a first-come, first-served basis) for use while a student is securing their own personal wheelchair or mobility assistive device for longer-term use.
-Wheelchairs and other mobility assistive devices are considered personal devices and are not guaranteed or provided long-term for loan by D2A2.
+D2A2 can offer the short-term temporary loan of an electric or manual wheelchair, mobility scooter, or knee scooter (when available, on a first-come, first-served basis) for use while a student is working to secure their own mobility assistive device for longer-term use.
+Wheelchairs/scooters and other mobility assistive devices are considered personal devices and are not guaranteed or provided long-term for loan by D2A2.

 If you must be absent from class because of your temporary disability, it is your responsibility to stay in contact with your professors.
 Generally, class attendance is considered an essential component of a course.
 Excused absences from class (beyond those normally allowed by the professor for all students in the class) or make-ups for missed exams or assignments, whether or not due to disability or medically related reasons, are not necessarily considered a reasonable accommodation.
 Our office can, however, verify your disability or medical condition for any professors who you wish for us to contact.